olimorris/persisted.nvim/README.md

 The plugin is designed to work with startup screens like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim) out of the box.
 It will never load a session automatically by default.

-However, to lazy load the plugin add the `module = "persisted"` line to packer or `lazy = true` for Lazy.nvim.
+However, to lazy load the plugin add the `module = "persisted"` line to Packer or `lazy = true` for Lazy.nvim.

 ## :rocket: Usage